emollett/stemming-frequency/README.md

 ## Things to consider further

-- The flow/flower issue - not finding flow in flower without using its own specific test?
 - Where in the word the match comes up, do we only want to match at the beginning of a word?
 Does unfollow come from the same stem as follow?
 Seems right to find flower in sunflower.